 We welcome and encourage all members of the community to attend our monthly meetings.
 Please join us and consider becoming an active member and discover the many opportunities to volunteer and make a difference in your community!

-WHEN: Fourth Thursday of every month with exceptions in November & December (third Thursday) due to holiday schedules and no meeting in July
+WHEN: Third Thursday of every month and no meeting in July

 WHERE: Dianne Wright Innovation Center, 140 Bethel Church Rd., Hiram, GA 30141

 TIME: 9:00am – 11:00am General Meeting – the executive committee meeting from 8:30am-9:30am